Nikhileshsanapala23/defi_credit_scoring/README.md

 MEV bots

 Limitations
-Data Availability:

-Limited to on-chain visible activity
+Data Availability: Limited to on-chain visible activity

-No off-chain credit history

-Protocol Specific:

-Aave V2 features only
+Protocol Specific: Tailored for Aave V2 only

-Requires adaptation for other platforms

-Market Conditions:

-Static weights during volatility
+Market Conditions: Static weights during high volatility

-No oracle risk assessment
+Off-chain: No off-chain credit or oracle risk signals

-text
+Summary
 This README provides:

-1. **Clear methodology** explaining the scoring rationale
+Clear methodology explaining the scoring rationale

-2. **Visual architecture** using Mermaid diagrams
+Visual architecture using Mermaid diagrams

-3. **Technical implementation** details
+Technical implementation details

-4. **Usage instructions** with examples
+Usage instructions with examples

-5. **Extension guidelines** for future development
+Extension guidelines for future development

 Key features that make this documentation effective:

-- **Visual representations** of complex relationships
+Visual representations of complex relationships

-- **Code snippets** showing critical implementations
+Code snippets showing critical implementations

-- **Configuration examples** for practical usage
+Configuration examples for practical usage

-- **Comprehensive coverage** from theory to execution
+Comprehensive coverage from theory to execution

-- **Transparent limitations** for proper expectation setting
+Transparent limitations for proper expectation setting

-The document serves both as:
+This document serves both as:

-- **Onboarding guide** for new team members
+Onboarding guide for new team members

-- **Reference manual** for maintaining/expanding the system
+Reference manual for maintaining/expanding the system

-- **Technical specification** for integration purposes
+Technical specification for integration purposes